 Then in December, when I took it again, the logic games still triggered petit mals, and this time the experimental was logic games too, but luckily it was broken up by a reading section.
 Then we had the break after the second one, so my brain calmed.
 (I might not be remembering that fully accurately, but the point is the breaks and meditation allowed me to complete it.)

 After the December test, I worked on completing my application so that as soon as my score came in, I could submit my application.

 I was at SoulCycle when I got it and did a few points better than expected because the curve was very generous.
 I left the locker room and danced with the front desk staff.

 My law school apps were submitted in January!
 I will do a separate post about that process at some point.

 Editor’s note: This post originally appeared as a series of tweets.
-Before the Bar was given permission to de-thread them.
+Student Lawyer was given permission to de-thread them.